OmniBRN/Conways-String-Encryptor/README.md

 ## Motivation

-This was a college project for the Computer Arhitecure course I took in college.
+This was a college project for the Computer Architecure course I took in college.